Linda Jacobson BVSc MMedVet PhD – President

 Ariel has worked as a clinician for the Edmonton Humane Society, managed a veterinary emergency and critical care service, provided locum services to the PDSA veterinary charity, and more recently, worked in veterinary operations and animal health and welfare policy development for the UK-based shelter organization, Dogs Trust.
 In her role with Dogs Trust she also provided veterinary guidance to the organization’s Outreach department, conducted training for Dogs Trust Worldwide, and sat on the Canine Welfare Grants Committee.
 Ariel lived in London, UK from 2010-2016 and recently returned to Canada to take up an MSc in veterinary epidemiology at the Ontario Veterinary College.
 She graduated from WCVM in 2008.

 Stephanie graduated from the Ontario Veterinary College in 2007.
-She worked in both general and emergency practice until she discovered her passion for shelter medicine.
-She has since worked for the OSPCA and her own mobile practice providing services to local animal shelters.
-She is currently a staff veterinarian at the Toronto Humane Society.
+She worked in both general and emergency practice until she discovered her love of shelter medicine.
+She has since worked for the OSPCA, The Toronto Humane Society and her own mobile practice providing services to local animal shelters.
+She is currently a contract veterinarian for Toronto Animal Services and teaches veterinary assisting students at Seneca College.
 Stephanie graduated from the University of Florida with a Masters in Shelter Medicine as well as Graduate Certificate in Veterinary Forensics.
-She is also a teaching assistant for the University of Florida’s shelter medicine program.
+Stephanie has a passion for animal sheltering as well as education and enjoys bringing the two together with the Ontario Shelter Medicine Association.